Rankings of universities in the United Kingdom: Complete University Guide

-The most recent league table (2023) ranked the top 50 (out of 130) British universities as follows:

 The Guardian

 The Guardian's ranking uses nine different criteria, each weighted between 5 and 15 per cent.
 Unlike other annual rankings of British universities, the criteria do not include a measure of research output.
 A "value-added" factor is included which compares students' degree results with their entry qualifications, described by the newspaper as being "[b]ased upon a sophisticated indexing methodology that tracks students from enrolment to graduation, qualifications upon entry are compared with the award that a student receives at the end of their studies".
 Tables are drawn up for subjects, with the overall ranking being based on an average across the subjects rather than on institutional level statistics.
 The nine criteria are: